mdlincoln/mdlincoln.github.io/_posts/2015-03-21-confabulation-in-the-humanities.md

 - Digital Humanities
 - Network Analysis
 - Humanities
+aside: |
+  Interested the more finished version of this research?
+[See my post about the published article a little over two years later.](/2017/11/29/continuity-and-disruption-in-european-networks-of-print-production.html)
 ---

 It's a tale as old as the "digital humanities" itself: skeptics rightly asking whether or not we are actually learning anything *new* by using quantitative approaches to historical questions.